 - Container applications as sample technology for microservice architectures

 - development of cloud native services

 The main focus is on practical introductions, conceptual considerations, live demos or comparisons of different approaches, not just product presentations.
-We would like to receive lectures of 45 or 75 minutes or tutorials (6 to 7 hours).
+We would like to receive lectures of 40 minutes or tutorials (6 to 7 hours).

 The program committee asks for your submission

 abstracts (approx. 400 to 700 characters) until May 7, 2023.

 Additional material supporting the application (long abstracts, slides, essays, etc.) is also welcome.